Steve Bird, Partner at Focus Ventures:

 David Williams, Williams Capital

-One of the least understood aspects of the startup ecosystem in Silicon Valley is the specialization of late-stage venture capital investors and private equity provide liquidity and an exit or M&A strategy to technology startup companies.
+One of the least understood aspects of the startup ecosystem in Silicon Valley is the specialization of late-stage venture capital investors and private equity in providing liquidity and an M&A strategy to startup companies.